rauti0/shadowmeld/docs/debian-installation.md

 ## 4. Installer choices

-- **Network:** select the management NIC (enp1s0) as primary interface
+- **Network:** select the management NIC (enp1s0)

 >Capture NIC: leave enp4s0 unconfigured — it carries mirrored traffic only (no IP, brought up later).

 - **Root password:** leave blank → root account is locked, first user gets sudo.
-- **User:** create a normal user (this account administers via `sudo`).
+- **User:** create a normal user for admin access via `sudo`.

 ## 5. Partitioning

-Target the **eMMC only** — leave the NVMe untouched.
+Use the **eMMC only** — leave the NVMe untouched.

 - Guided partitioning, **use entire disk and set up LVM**
 - Select the eMMC device (`mmcblk0`)
-- "All files in one partition" is fine for a small OS disk
+- "All files in one partition" works fine for a small OS disk
 - Confirm the summary lists **only mmcblk0** (NVMe must not appear), write changes

-A server scheme with a separate (`/var`) is the alternative — it keeps growing logs and container images from filling the root partition.
-On a small 32 GB disk the single-partition layout was simpler, and capture data lives on the NVMe anyway.
+A server layout with a separate (`/var`) is the alternative — it keeps growing logs and container images from filling the root partition.
+On a small 32 GB disk the single partition layout is simpler.
+Capture data goes on the NVMe.

 ## 6. Software selection (tasksel)